downson-lang/downson/SPECIFICATION.md

   * the name and the binding direction of the object key can be parsed, but the alias is ill-formed,
   * the name of the object key can be parsed, but the binding direction is ill-formed.

 Although in case of a partial failure, it would be possible to generate some data from the ill-formed section of the document, this would not reflect the original intention of the user.
-However, the client of the parser must be informed of the issues in form of a warning.
+However, the client of the parser must be informed of the issues in form of a warning or an error.

 ### Structure